 Health and wellbeing after TIA

-If you have been diagnosed with a health condition following a TIA, such as high blood pressure or atrial fibrillation, you will be offered medication and advice about reducing your risk of a stroke.
+If you've been diagnosed with a health condition following a TIA, such as high blood pressure or atrial fibrillation, you will be offered medication and advice about reducing your risk of a stroke.

 Managing long-term medications